networkservicemesh/site/content/blog/2024/2024-01-11-testing-service-mesh-performance copy.md

 Have you ever wondered how different service meshes perform in dual cluster scenarios?

-Check out the latest assessments from **PragmagicInc** in [Testing Service Mesh Performance in Multi-Cluster Scenario: Istio vs Kume vs NSM](https://dev.to/pragmagic/testing-service-mesh-performance-in-multi-cluster-scenario-istio-vs-kuma-vs-nsm-4agj)
+Check out the latest assessments from **Pragmagic Inc** in [Testing Service Mesh Performance in Multi-Cluster Scenario: Istio vs Kuma vs NSM](https://dev.to/pragmagic/testing-service-mesh-performance-in-multi-cluster-scenario-istio-vs-kuma-vs-nsm-4agj)